 You can’t get a personal loan without excellent credit and steady personal income.
 Neither of these things is common for new entrepreneurs.
 Online and alternative business lenders wouldn’t exist if there weren’t so many entrepreneurs with poor credit.

 If you can meet the credit and income requirements for personal loans, the next areas to consider are interest rates and terms.
 Most personal loans are term loans with strict, non-negotiable repayment systems.
-Several online and alternative business lenders, however, let you choose from a variety of repayment systems and can even customize your terms to accommodate your unique cash flow challenges.
+However, several online and alternative business lenders let you choose from various repayment systems and can even customize your terms to accommodate your unique cash flow challenges.
 So, before considering a personal loan, you should ask yourself if a term loan is really the right type of loan for your circumstances.

 The availability of different loan structures and a long-term partnership can offset a slight cost advantage for a personal loan.
 If there were any reason to dismiss business loans altogether, it would be because your business is less than six months old.
 As long as you fulfill this requirement, business loans are usually the logical choice.